-The enhanced Neighbourhood Care Team model requires specialist input from acute in the community to enable the management of care for more patients in the community for a range of specialisms including the care of the over 75s, this will include undertaking clinics and reviews of patients in or close to their own homes rather than in hospital.
+The enhanced Neighbourhood Care Team model requires specialist input from acute in the community to enable the management of care for more patients in the community for a range of specialisms (respiratory, diabetes, heart failure and COPD) including the care of the over 75s, this will include undertaking clinics and reviews of patients in or close to their own homes rather than in hospital.
 This could include actual and remote approaches supported through the use of technology, such as video conferencing with acute specialists.

-(3) Enhance Primary Care
+• Enhance Primary Care